This tasty Blueberry Broccoli Spinach Salad with Poppyseed Ranch is the perfect blend of savory sweetness and one of my favorite salads of all time!

 - Season with salt.

 - Combine salted garlic paste with remaining dressing ingredients and whisk well.

 - Pop in the fridge to chill for a few hours for flavors to set.

 - Combine with broccoli, blueberries, dried cranberries, avocado, feta cheese, and sunflower seeds.

 This dressing works with both fresh and dried herbs, so absolutely use what fresh herbs you have on hand.
 I’ll include measurements for dried, which are a little stronger in flavor, so when using fresh you’ll simply increase the amount to taste.
 Enjoy!

 Making more dressing for later?
 Typical food safety rule of thumb is that homemade dressings will keep in the fridge for 4 days.

 Nutrition facts below are an estimate provided by an online nutrition calculator.
 Values calculated for the salad pre-dressing.
 Add dressing to taste and adjust as needed.

 - I used a feta made of goat and sheep’s milk, but you can also use straight up goat cheese or cow’s milk feta.

 - Need to make this dairy-free?
 I gotcha!
-Skip the cheese, sub your favorite dairy-free dressing (a fruity balsamic would be amazing!) and treat yourself with some tasty candied walnuts in place of the cheese.
+Skip the cheese, sub your favorite dairy-free dressing (this fruity blueberry balsamic is amazing!) and treat yourself with some tasty candied walnuts in place of the cheese.

-- Out of blueberries?
+- No blueberries?
 Try strawberries, raspberries, or even chopped apple as a fruity sub.

 - I adore sunflowers in this salad, but pepitas would be great too!